 Many credit cards have a preset credit limit, which is the maximum amount of credit your credit card issuer has made available to you.
 Using all your available credit makes you look like a risky borrower and your credit score will suffer because of it.

 Many credit card issuers also report a "high balance" which is the highest balance ever charged on your credit card.
 So, even if you max out your credit card and pay it off, your credit report can still show that high balance.
 It's best to keep your credit card balance below 30 percent of your credit limit so you don't look like an irresponsible borrower.

 Your Monthly Credit Card Payments

-Though your last credit card payment amount is included on your credit report, it's not factored into your credit score.
-Your payment amount can indirectly influence your credit score.
+Your last credit card payment amount is listed on your credit report, but it's not factored into your credit score.
+Even so, your payment amount can indirectly influence your credit score.
 Remember that your balance relative to your credit limit is included in your credit score.
-Bigger payments reduce your balance faster and can help boost your credit score.
+Larger payments reduce your balance faster and can help boost your credit score.

 Credit Card Applications

-Every time you apply for a credit card, a record of your application goes onto your credit report.
-Your credit score doesn't factor in whether you're approved for the credit card or not.
-Just applying can have a negative affect on your credit score.
-Lots of applications in a short amount of time can hurt your credit score.
+Each time you apply for a credit card, a record of your application goes onto your credit report.
+Your credit score doesn't factor in whether you're approved for the credit card or not, but making the application can have a negative affect on your credit score.
+Putting in several applications in a short amount of time can hurt your credit score.
 For that reason, it's best to keep your credit card applications to a minimum.

 The Number of Credit Cards You Have

 Having too many credit cards can hurt your credit score.
 Unfortunately, the companies who developed the credit score haven't told us the exact number of credit cards that influences your credit score.
 The number likely varies from person to person.